EuranetPlus/map-europe/README.md

 ## Updating data

 1. To update the map data, please use this [csv template](https://docs.google.com/spreadsheets/d/1fzicMw_LiFGrdtzloXZFbM2FFgVc-GYtavvxPJFZ5Yo/edit?usp=sharing).
 Please copy the template to your own computer (or Google Drive) and fill in your desired values for each country.
-Please make sure that values are formatted with dots (.) as comma separators and **not commas**, i.e. 0.45 instead of 0,45. **Warning: Please make sure not to delete any country names or ids.
+Please make sure that values are formatted with dots (.) as comma separators and **not commas**, i.e. 0.45 instead of 0,45.

+**Warning: Please make sure not to delete any country names or ids.
 Also make sure the CSV file is formatted with commas (,) as delimiters, not semicolons (;) or other symbols.
 Otherwise the map will not work**

 2. Once you have updated the values, download the google sheet / excel file as a CSV file under >File > Download > Comma-separated-values (.csv) and copy all the contents of the csv file.

 3. Open this [data file](static/data/thematic/data.csv) and click on the pen symbol on the top right side of the file preview window where it says "Edit this file".
 Then paste the contents of the CSV file here.

 After this, save the changes by entering a title for the commit, e.g. "Update data.csv" and press the green **Commit changes** button.
 Your data should now be updated and after a while show on the map.
+Check the Vercel URL after a few minutes to see the updated data.

 ## Publish map